Manka-Mohamet/solo/CONTRIBUTING.md

 ### Packages

-If you want to build new usefull packages for the langauge, please publish to the github repo, Untill `Package Manager` is being added to the language.
+If you want to build new usefull packages for the langauge, please Send a request, we will add you to the `sola-community` publish your code repo to community.

+Untill `Package Manager` is being added to the language.